City, NU Announce Good Neighbor Fund Allocation

 Mayor Hagerty, President Schapiro Detail Projects and Services Funded by Northwestern's $1 Million Contribution

-Support for facility and park improvements, paramedic services, and youth job training are among the services and projects that will be funded by this year’s $1 million donation from Northwestern University to the City of Evanston's Good Neighbor Fund, Evanston Mayor Stephen Hagerty and Northwestern President Morton Schapiro announced today.
+Support for Evanston Fire Department paramedic services, job training and library programs are among the services and projects that will be funded by this year’s $1 million donation from Northwestern University to the City of Evanston's Good Neighbor Fund, Evanston Mayor Stephen Hagerty and Northwestern President Morton Schapiro announced today.

 This year, Mayor Hagerty and President Schapiro agreed to the following allocation:

-- $100,000 to support the City’s Youth and Young Adult Division.
-This allocation will cover the salary of two of the five existing full-time outreach workers.
+- $100,000 for youth outreach programs.
+This allocation will cover the salary of two of the five existing full-time outreach workers

-- $70,000 to support a full-time social worker at the Evanston Public Library
+- $70,000 to support the full-time social worker position at the Evanston Public Library

 For more information, please call/text 847-448-4311.
 For convenience, residents may simply dial 3-1-1 in Evanston.